-It’s after a sports injury that Marc found himself at home, watching documentaries about the economic, financial and climate crisis that were caused by globalization.
-His friend Nathanaël kindly copied them on his laptop.
-Marc had plenty of time to watch them as he couldn’t go to work since he broke his leg.
-He became then conscious about the disaster that is going on on the planet.
-He decided to quit his job because he analysed that he was also part of the problem and planned to travel around the world with his friend Nathanaël.
-The purpose of the mission was to present point of views from citizens of different countries and to make a film.
+It was after a sports accident that Marc found himself at home watching documentaries on globalization and the economic, financial and climatic crises that it has engendered.
+His friend Nathanaël had kindly copied them on his computer.
+Marc was off work for several weeks and had some time to spare, so he decided to watch them.
+He then realized the extent of the damage, decided to quit his job and went around the world with his friend Nathanael.
+The objective of the mission was to go through the points of view of citizens from different countries and to make a film about it.

 Marc de la Ménardière and Satish Kumar

-During their trip, they questioned women and men about the meaning of life, happiness, the connection with nature and with human beings, etc. They also met activists who fight every day for nature conservation and criticise the competitive and materialistic world we are living in.
+During their journey, they questioned women and men about the meaning of life, happiness, the relationship with nature and human beings, etc. They also went to meet activists who fight daily for the protection of nature and who criticize the competitive and materialistic world in which we live.

-Therefore, they had to challenge their own values, their own beliefs, their own way of thinking, their own vision of the world.
+Thus, they had to question their own values, their own beliefs, their own way of thinking, their own vision of the world.

-The DVD is also available on their website.
+The DVD “In search of meaning” is also available on their website.